If you’re raising chickens for eggs, then there’s no way you can do without nesting boxes. But how many nesting boxes per chicken is ideal?

 Even worse, boxes could get overcrowded, leading to eggs getting broken.

-What’s more, the limited options of nesting boxes available for hens may constantly stress them out.
+Moreover, the limited nesting boxes available for hens may constantly stress them out.

 Stressed hens will lay fewer eggs than they should.

-If you’re raising your birds on a commercial scale, the last thing you want to deal with is a decline in egg production.
+If you’re raising your birds commercially, the last thing you want to deal with is a decline in egg production.

-Because chicken nesting boxes play a significant role in egg production, it is advisable to have enough of these structures for your chickens.
+Because the ideal number of chicken nesting boxes plays a significant role in egg production, having enough of these structures for your chickens is advisable.